WTWLanka

 The Impact

 The ripple effects of this program extend well beyond the 25 women in the cohort.
 Each participant carries her new skills back into her community — sharing knowledge with peers, family members, and neighbors, and serving as a role model for other young women who have never imagined themselves in a professional role.
-Recorded sessions are available on WTW Lanka's learning platform and YouTube, extending access to learners far beyond the original cohort.
+Recorded sessions remain available on WTW Lanka's learning platform and YouTube, extending access to learners far beyond the original cohort.

 Looking Ahead